jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 A properly thrown punch defends you, and a well-executed defensive movement puts you into the optimal position to take advantage of an opening or strike back with a counter punch.

 If you only punch, you’ll wear yourself and leave yourself open for a counterattack.
-If you only defend, you’ll discover that there is no such thing as a "perfect defense" and that there is no static position that completely defends yourself.
+If you only defend, you’ll discover that there is no such thing as a “perfect defense” and that there is no static position that completely defends yourself.

 Offense and defense are dynamically intertwined and wholly interdependent.
 The sooner you stop thinking of them as two different skills to learn, the sooner your capabilities in both will increase.

-### 21) Why is boxing called "the sweet science"?
+### 21) Why is boxing called “the sweet science”?

 Boxing is called “The sweet science” because it’s more than just about hitting and not getting hit.
 There is a beautiful dance taking place that requires technique, tactics, and strategy.